Inevitabby/notes/phl2020/markdown/04 - Argument.md

 ## Exercise 2.2

-(1) I shouldn't go home this weekend not only because (2) I have too much studying to do, but also because (3) I can't afford the trip.
+Prompt: (1) I shouldn't go home this weekend not only because (2) I have too much studying to do, but also because (3) I can't afford the trip.

+Diagram:

 > <center>1 2
 >